 Response: We don't believe deep neural networks will be good because of the insufficient data, i.e. the number of data points is small relatively to the number of features, and we have confined ourselves to the state-of-the-art method.

 Small data sizes relative to the number of causal elements (please refer to columns Number of Points and TFs in Table 1) preclude the use of neural networks and deeper neural network would increase the number of model’s parameters.
+We have explained this in the text in section …

 Reviewer 1.1.14: Besides MSE and precision at low call, can the authors show ROC and PRC results for all methods?